 “So, what did Mr. Moore tell you that put such a revealing smile on that lovely face?”

-“According to a neighbor that called, she left in a Quick Cab Taxi about half an hour before we arrived.”
+“According to a neighbor that called, our suspect left in a Quick Cab Taxi about half an hour before we arrived.”

-Matt snickered.
+Matt chortled.
 “Sounds like something my neighbor would do.”

 “I should introduce those two,” Matt replied in a sarcastic tone.
 Walking aimlessly around the front of the office, he rubbed his chin in a pensive manner.
 Stopping in front of Delia’s desk, he muttered loudly, "Quick Cab Taxi?
 Hmm, I’m somewhat familiar with the owner," he mused.
 "She drove my former partner home from our favorite watering hole on a few occasions when he had one too many."

 Matt exhaled deeply.
-“Yeah, Seth,” he answered in a sullen tone.
+“Yeah ...
+Seth,” he replied in a sullen tone.

-Delia pursed her lips, aware the mention of Matt’s former partner conjured up a lot of unpleasant memories regarding his murder.
+Delia pursed her lips, aware the mention of Matt’s former partner brought to mind unpleasant memories regarding his murder.
 “You plan on paying a visit to the owner of the cab company?”